Chandler Owen

-Chandler Owen (April 5, 1889 – November 2, 1967) was an writer, editor and early member of the Socialist Party of America.
+Chandler Owen (April 5, 1889 – November 2, 1967) was an African-American writer, editor and early member of the Socialist Party of America.
 Born in North Carolina, he studied and worked in New York City, then moved to Chicago for much of his career.
 He established his own public relations company in Chicago and wrote speeches for candidates and presidents including Thomas Dewey, Dwight D. Eisenhower, and Lyndon B. Johnson.
-He was African-American.